Cohomological Methods in Intersection Theory: Etale motives

-\end{thm} This follows from \cite[Corollaries 8.12 and 8.13, Remark 9.7]{CD5}.
+and, if $X$ is equidimensional of dimension $d$, then \end{thm} This follows from \cite[Corollaries 8.12 and 8.13, Remark 9.7]{CD5}.
 These representability result may be used to see how classical Grothendieck motives of smooth projective varieties over a field $k$ may be seen in this picture: they form the full subcategory of $\DM_{h}(\spec k,\mathbf{Q})$ whose objects are the direct factors of motives of the form $M(U)(n)$ with $U$ smooth and projective over $k$ and $n\in\ZZ$).
+The following statement is known as \emph{rigidity theorem} \begin{thm}[Suslin-Voevodsky, Cisinski-D\'eglise] Given a locally noetherian scheme $X$, there is a canonical equivalence of $\infty$-categories